Symptoms of bowel cancer

 - carry out a simple examination of your tummy and bottom to make sure you have no lumps

-- arrange for a simple blood test to check for iron deficiency anaemia – this can indicate whether there's any bleeding from your bowel that you haven't been aware of
+- arrange for a simple blood test to check for iron deficiency anaemia – this can show whether there's any bleeding from your bowel that you haven't been aware of

 - arrange for you to have a simple test in hospital to make sure there's no serious cause of your symptoms